pramodk/channel-kernel-test/README.md

 make clean && make
 ./main

-// OR, pass number of channels as first argument
+// OR, pass total number of channels as first argument

 ./main 1000000
 ````